 It's so quiet and relaxed that some people who live in Los Angeles, San Francisco or Silicon Valley use it as a place to come and reset.
 Everything happens a little slower here and you can do amazing things that you haven't done for years like sit in a cafe and read a book.
 No seriously - try it!

-23. See the giant sequoias of Kings Canyon & Sequoia National Parks
+23. Kings Canyon & Sequoia National Parks

 7 hours 30 minutes from San Diego